Reginald Dorman-Smith: Invasion and evacuation

-Thousands of Indians died of heat exhaustion, starvation, disease or were killed by Bamar gangs while trying to walk though what were called Burma's "jungles of death" to reach the safety of India.
+Thousands of Indians died of heat exhaustion, starvation, disease or were killed by Bamar gangs while trying to walk through what were called Burma's "jungles of death" to reach the safety of India.
 Dorman-Smith came to face much criticism for the massive numbers of Indians who died while attempting to escape Burma.
 American newspaper correspondents covering the war in Burma were less bound by British censorship and were especially vocal in condemning Dorman-Smith for the mismanagement of the campaign and of the evacuation of the Indians.
 The war correspondent Leland Stowe of the Chicago Tribune was one of Dorman-Smith's most vociferous critics, whom he had lacerated in his articles as a bumbling buffoon hopelessly out of touch with reality, and gave him the unflattening nickname of "Doormat-Smith".
 Much of the rage of the American war correspondents and to lesser extent the British war correspondents as well was due to Dorman-Smith's tendency to put the most positive gloss on the news, which was sharply contradicted by the fact it was clear that the Japanese were winning in Burma.
 Dorman-Smith disliked the war correspondents, whom he called "vultures" who made their living by presenting the horrors of the war in Burma to the public in the United Kingdom and the United States, which made for adversarial relationship between the governor and the war correspondents.